pandastrike/panda-hook/README.md

 ### The Ultimate Tool to Manage and Deploy Githook Scripts.

+> **Warning:** This is an experimental project under heavy development.
+It's awesome and becoming even more so, but it is a work in progress.

 ---
 Githooks are powerful tools.
 Whatever you can script can be triggered from nothing but a git command.
 PandaHook helps you manage this magic.